-Given the current state of data growth and the brink of Industry 4.0, the importance of organized data is greater than ever.
-The way your organization adapts to the large amounts of data about your suppliers is crucial to your success in the industry.
+Given the current state of data growth, the importance of organized data is greater than ever.
+The way your organization adapts to the large amounts of data about your suppliers and their products is crucial to your success in the industry.

 Here are three reasons your organization can benefit from clean, centrally managed supplier data:

 Information about your suppliers is likely stored across multiple systems and departments throughout your organization.
 If employees consistently have to make manual changes in multiple systems, it's more prone to errors.
 For example, one department might have named the supplier correctly as The Kraft Heinz Company while the other simply named the supplier Kraft.
 While each individual department may know the difference, this results in two separate supplier records being created.
 Enabling a data governance plan around your suppliers will allow you to have a clean and accurate supplier record, creating far smoother business transactions.